MolBIFFM/diana/README.md

     }
 ]
 ```
-The statistical test to assess the changes of each module in relation to the entire network.
-The default and currently only available setting is `"Wilcoxon"`, the Wilcoxon rank sum test.
+The statistical test to assess the change location of each module in relation to the entire network.
+The default and setting is `"Wilcoxon"`, the Wilcoxon rank-sum test.
+Available settings are `"Welch"` and `"Wilcoxon"`.

 ```json
 [